 The hallmark of IMYC is the step-by-step integration of a "Big Idea" into core curriculum that creates an inter-disciplinary learning experience for students.

 The goals of St. Stephen’s community service program are to encourage students' concern and responsibility for their own community and help students mature personally.
+Each student is required to fulfill a minimum of 25 service hours.

 Wishing Tree: Students go to the Galleria Shopping Mall, choose from the Wishing Tree a gift to purchase, and then in pairs or groups go to buy a gift for the person selected.
 During Christmas Season.